New York Yankees World Series Odds

 As expected for a team with one of the league’s best records, the Yankees are among the favorites to win the World Series.
 Here are the updated odds.

 As of Aug.
-22, the Yankees (74-48) have fallen behind the LA Dodgers on FanDuel NY, DraftKings NY, and on Caesars Sportsbook NY.
-The Dodgers (84-36) are leading in the NL West and passed the Yankees for the best record in the Majors weeks ago.
+29, the Yankees (78-50) have fallen behind the LA Dodgers and the Houston Astros on FanDuel NY, DraftKings NY, and on Caesars Sportsbook NY.
+The Dodgers (88-38) are leading in the NL West and continue to lead MLB with the best record.

 NY Yankees Odds to Win the AL Pennant